spacecatpixel/lokidocs/docs/ServiceNodes/RunServiceNodeAsService.md

 >     For Testnet,  append the --testnet flag at the end of the command.

-Your Loki daemon should start as a service on every reboot.

 ## How to update Loki binaries when running daemon as a service

 To update your Loki node, a process like the one found at [Full Guide on Service Nodes - Updating loki](https://github.com/loki-project/Meta/blob/master/SNFullGuide.md#updating-loki) can be followed.
 The main inconvenience of this method is that lokid.service file has to be edited on every update as the Loki daemon file path is changed.
 So we are forced to run several additional steps that are  otherwise unnecessary.
 Because of this, two Loki daemon updating methods are described below: